whyrsm/whyrsm/README.md

 - A mentoring organization scaling without structure.
 Now has a full LMS with attendance, courses, and mentor notes.

 This is what AI coding agents unlock for product people.
-I'm not writing every line — I'm solving problems faster than ever.
 Talk to users, build, ship, measure, repeat.

 And no, it's not vibe coding.
 At least at this scale and stage, I think about architecture, write maintainable code, and build systems that can be handed off to real engineering teams.
 AI accelerates the work, but the technical decisions are mine.